bgd-labs/aave-proposals-v3/src/20240727_AaveV3Arbitrum_GHOFlashMinterFacilitatorArbitrum/GHOFlashMinterFacilitatorArbitrum.md

 ## Mechanism & Risk Details

 1. **Detailed Description of the Facilitator**
    The FlashMinter Facilitator would allow users to FlashMint and borrow GHO if they repay the borrowed GHO in the same transaction.
-The FlashMinter would have a beneficial influence on GHO’s ability to maintain its peg because it enables more efficient arbitrage.
+The FlashMinter would positively influence GHO’s ability to maintain its peg by enabling more efficient arbitrage.

 2. **How Facilitator is backing GHO**
    Since no GHO is effectively entering circulating supply, no backing is needed.